-Indigenous Peoples' land rights and human rights are central to how corporations may seek to both mitigate and adapt to climate risk.
-Given the Commission's interest in ensuring transparency and complete information on corporate plans to address these risks, these rights and considerations should be integrated into the Commission's climate-related disclosure requirements.
+Indigenous Peoples' land rights and human rights, and the centrality of those rights to environmental and climate protection, overlap with all three aspects of ESG.
+Given the Commission's interest in ensuring an equitable and just transition, these rights and considerations should be integrated into the Commission's climate-related disclosure requirements as the health and continuity of Indigenous Peoples and their respective cultures are inextricably linked with the health of our shared environment.
 Indigenous Peoples have knowledge of local conditions related to operational impact, they have knowledge of cumulative climate change impacts over time, and assessment of Indigenous land tenure and resource management is essential to understanding the totality of risk related to physical and transition risks.
 Failure to include relevant information on Indigenous Peoples would negatively impact investors and issuers because climate disclosures made without a contemporaneous assessment of Indigenous rights risk fail to provide investors with the full scope and context needed for evaluating and comparing a registrant's climate-related disclosures.